intendednull/yewdux/README.md

 Simple state management for [Yew](https://yew.rs) applications.

-This crate provides a dead-simple approach to global state management.
-It tries to be zero-cost by default, taking the minimal approach first, and exposing additional options for the user to take at their discretion.
+This crate tries to provide a dead-simple, zero-cost approach to global state management.
 It does *not* try to provide any additional patterns or features which aren't directly related to accessing or manipulating shared state.

 Some key features include:
 - Zero-clone - user has complete control over how state is changed.
 Yewdux will never deep-copy your